We have the power to save ourselves, but only if we wake up and notice that the house is on fire before we are consumed by it.

 Earlier I mentioned Premier Doug Ford personally nominating a bigot as his party's candidate in London West.
 This summer, he posed for a photo with the white supremacist Toronto mayoral candidate at his annual "Ford Fest" campaign event.

-There is no way on earth that he did not know who she was, this high-profile conservative who has been to six Ford Fests and was a high-profile correspondent on "The Rebel", a right-wing conspiracy laundering website.
+There is no way on earth that he did not know who she was, this prominent conservative who has been to six Ford Fests and was a high-profile correspondent on "The Rebel", a right-wing conspiracy laundering website.
 Yet it took him several days to issue a mild denunciation that finally mentioned her name, albeit in passing.
 He knows her supporters are a nontrivial share of his own base.

 The neo-Nazi mayoral candidate in Hamilton didn't do as well, coming in seventh place (out of 15), pulling in just 706 votes or 0.51 percent of the total.
 But we shouldn't be too comforted, as he basically ran no campaign.
 A charismatic, media-savvy white supremacist may do better.